 The Lambent Berserker would be all but invincible if her ribcage didn't open and expose her glowing imulsion core whenever she charges, which she does a lot.

-In the third game's DLC "RAAM's Shadow", General RAAM would be all but invulnerable if he would stop deploying his Kryll shield to attack the humans, instead relying on his blade (which the player can do during the segments where you play as him) or stalling until the Kryllstorm claimed them.
-In 1 (chronologically later), he smartens up and carries a Troika, which is why he is That One Boss.
+In the downloadable campaign "RAAM's Shadow", General RAAM would be all but invulnerable if he would stop deploying his Kryll shield to attack the humans, instead relying on his blade (which the player can do during the segments where you play as him) or stalling until the Kryllstorm claimed them.
+In Gears of War (chronologically later), he smartens up and carries a Troika instead, retroactively eliminating that weakness.

-Subverted by Zeus in God of War 2.
-The fight has two different stages.
+God of War 2: Subverted in the Zeus battle.
 First, Zeus is giant and you can't directly attack him.
 However, he summons sirens that release a deadly shockwave when you kill them, which damages him.
 The other stage is Zeus shrinking and fighting Kratos straight up.
 After awhile, Zeus remembers that he's the freakin' king of the gods, and starts bombarding Kratos with an endless stream of lightning.
 Kratos has to trick him to beat him.

 In Gradius II, the Crystal Core could render itself unbeatable by just wrapping its tentacles around its weak point.
 But it doesn't.